goldenneilm/plan-a-trip/index.md

 }
 ```

 Let's take a closer look at our specific object.
-We can `GET /objects/{id}`, where `id` is the first ObjectID returned above.
+We can `GET /objects/{id}`, where `id` is the first ObjectID returned above (`547802`).
 Then we can select data fields with `jq`, and format the output as CSV for convenience:

 ```sh
 curl -s https://collectionapi.metmuseum.org/public/collection/v1/objects/547802 | jq -r '[.title, .primaryImage, .department, .objectDate, .period, .reign] | @csv'